 - Sprinkle the diced pork shoulder with salt and pepper.
 Then add the pork to a large stock pot or Dutch oven and cook over medium-high heat, stirring frequently, until it is browned on all sides, about 10 minutes.2 pound pork shoulder, 1 teaspoon kosher salt, ½ teaspoon black pepper

 - Once the pork is cooked, use a slotted spoon to remove the pork from the pan and set it aside on a plate.
 Remove all but 2 tablespoons of the pork fat that is in the pan.
 Reduce the stove to medium heat.
 Then add the diced onions and jalapenos to the pan.
-Cook for 4-5 minutes, or until soft.1 medium yellow onion, 2 jalapenos
+Cook for 4-5 minutes, or until soft.1 cup diced yellow onion, ¼ cup seeded and chopped jalapenos

 - Add the cilantro and garlic cloves, and flour.
 Stirring frequently and cook for an additional 2-3 minutes, until the excess moisture is absorbed and the flour begins to brown.½ cup cilantro, 4 garlic cloves, 2 tablespoons all-purpose flour